Keywords

 Workflow Optimization, Experimental Design, Reproducibility, High-Throughput Assays, Gantt Chart, Operations Research, R, Shiny

 While simple protocols can be scheduled with a spreadsheet, complex workflows with numerous, non-uniform operations quickly become intractable to plan manually.
 Each additional time-sensitive task and sample added to the workflow creates a new potential scheduling conflict.
 Furthermore, some staggered experimental setups may have no conflict-free solutions.
 However, without extensive trial and error during planning, it is difficult to determine whether a schedule is possible.
 This challenge is a practical instance of a well-defined class of optimization problems in operations research, known as the Permutation Flow Shop Scheduling Problem (FSSP) (Emmons, 2013).
-Approaches to address permutation FSSPs optimize how machines (in this case humans) perform sequential jobs (sample processing pipelines) which consist of multiple operations (sample processing steps) of discrete durations (“hands-on” times) with the constraint that operations must occur in the same order.
+FSSP approaches optimize how agents (in this case humans) perform sequential jobs (sample processing pipelines) which consist of multiple operations (sample processing steps) of discrete durations with the constraint that operations must occur in the same order.
 In this case, there is a single operator responsible for all tasks who cannot be engaged with two tasks simultaneously.
 Typical solutions in this space are designed for machining applications.
 However, open-source tools to optimize the workflows for average users on the bench are lacking.

-To address this problem intuitively, I present StaggR, an interactive platform that serves to optimize, simulate, and facilitate staggered experimental protocols.
-StaggR provides a graphical user interface for defining the number of samples to be processed in parallel and the key operations of a protocol, including hands-on durations, wait times, and realistic buffer periods for switching tasks.
-Based on this plan, StaggR will attempt to optimize the minimal valid staggering interval and provide a Gantt chart that visualizes a work schedule for processing the user-defined samples in parallel, a downloadable table with step-by-step instructions showing the chronological series of events that comprise the solved workflow, and a tool to dynamically track the progression of a workflow plan in real time to assist in the timely execution of operations.
+To address this problem intuitively, I present StaggR, an interactive platform that serves to optimize, simulate, and facilitate staggered experimental protocols with identical processing workflows.
+StaggR provides a graphical user interface for defining the number of samples to be processed in parallel and the key operations of a protocol consisting of “hands-on” durations (i.e. the estimated time required to execute an operation) and “wait times” (i.e. how long between the completion of one operation and the start of the next).
+Based on this plan, StaggR will attempt to optimize the minimal valid staggering interval allotting for a known amount of user imprecision and provide 1) a Gantt chart that visualizes a work schedule for processing the user-defined samples in parallel, 2) a downloadable table with step-by-step instructions showing the chronological series of events that comprise the solved workflow, and 3) a tool to dynamically track the progression of a workflow plan in real time to assist in the timely execution of operations.
 StaggR is a simple application designed to provide a clean, easy-to-use interface that quickly expands the capacity of experimentalists to explore and execute complex sample-processing pipelines.

 The core scheduling logic of StaggR was implemented in base R (v4.4.0), with data manipulation handled by the dplyr package (Wickham et al., 2019).
 The interactive Gantt chart was generated using ggplot2 (v3.5.2) (Wickham, 2011), and the user interface was built using shiny (v1.11.1) and shinyjs (v2.1.0) for dynamic reactivity.
 Data tables were rendered using the DT package (v0.33).
 The application is designed to run locally from the source code or be accessed as a hosted web service.
 The initial drafts of this code and manuscript were edited with the assistance of ChatGPT o3 (OpenAI) and Gemini 2.5 Pro (Google).
-All panels outside of Figure 1 are derived from screenshot images natively generated using the StaggR app.
+All figure panels demonstrating use cases are derived from screenshot images natively generated using the StaggR app.

-Upon initialization of the application, the user inputs the experimental parameters and generates a schedule automatically, or with a given staggering interval.
+Upon initialization of the application, the user inputs the experimental parameters and generates a schedule automatically with a manually-provided or automatically-determined staggering interval.
 The workflow is then visualized with a Gantt chart and tables illustrating the staggered processing protocols for each sample or batch of samples.
 Using the “Live Time Course” tab, users can easily track the progression of their charted experimental workflow.

 1. Define Protocol - The user first provides the following information to the scheduler: